MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ## Considerations and limitations

-Streaming semantic models are not shown in the OneLake data hub.
+Streaming semantic models aren't shown in the OneLake data hub.

 ## Related content